 In an amicable, uncontested divorce, the issues requiring resolution are easily agreed upon by the parties and there is no need to litigate matters by presenting conflicting points of view with supporting evidence.
 In a contested case, the parties are not able to agree on things and will each present evidence in support of their position.

-Many divorces become contested when parents are unable to agree on custody and visitation or when assets are being hidden in an effort to shortchange one of the parties.
+Many divorces become contested when parents are unable to agree on custody and parenting time or when assets are being hidden in an effort to shortchange one of the parties.
 A contested divorce can require extensive discovery, including depositions and witness interviews.
 Once the evidence has been gathered, the attorneys present it to the court and request specific rulings for their client.

 Help with Your Divorce